Gor Mahia F.C.: 1980s

 Gor Mahia beat AFC Leopards 1–0 to win the 1983 league and at the end of the match, President Moi presented the league to captain Peter Otieno Bassanga.

 Gor Mahia won the inaugural Moi Golden Cup by beating Bandari 1–0 in the final.
 An injury time goal by Hezborn Omollo secured the victory at Nyayo stadium.
 The tough Bandari outfit coached by Mohammed Kheri was at the time playing in the Coast Provincial League.
 Winning the Moi Golden Cup enabled Gor Mahia to participate in the 1987 Africa Cup Winners Cup.

 In 1989 K'Ogalo retained the Moi Golden Cup for the 3rd successive year by beating Kenya Breweries 2–0 in the final.
 After the match, Abass Magongo who was man of the match was carried shoulder high by fans.
 Gor Mahia however lost the league title to a resurgent AFC Leopards who benefited from their recruiting spree and sponsorship from Crown Paints Kenya.
 Having won the Moi Golden Cup the previous year, Gor Mahia were back in the Cup winners Cup in 1989.
 In the 1st round they received a walkover when Villa of Uganda pulled out.
 In round 2 they beat Costa Do Sol of Mozambique 2–1 at home and tied them 0–0 away.
 In the quarter finals they faced LPRC Oilers of Liberia.
 The 1st leg was played at Nyayo stadium.
-Gor Mahia played a disjointed game and the game ended 0–0.
-By this time, After the match, Liberian players celebrated as if they had won a Cup final.
+Gor Mahia played a disjointed game and the match ended 0–0.
+After the match, the Liberian players celebrated as if they had won a trophy.
 Gor Mahia team manager told the media that K'Ogalo would conquer the return leg.
 Indeed, they did, winning 3–1 in Monrovia.
 Coach Mohammed Kheri had been drafted from Bandari on a temporary basis to replace Johnson.
 In the semis they faced El Merreikh of Sudan.
 After winning the 1st leg 1–0, they lost 0–2 in the return leg in Omdurman.
 So Gor Mahia bowed out in the semi-final.